munificent/craftinginterpreters/book/representing-code.md

 We can use that grammar to generate random breakfasts.
 Let's play a round and see how it works.
-By age-old convention, the game starts with the first rule in the grammar, here `breakfast`.
+By age-old convention, the game starts with the first rule in the grammar, `breakfast`.
 There are three productions for that, and we randomly pick the first one.
 Our resulting string looks like:

 ```text